-Most of us are constantly on the lookout for ways to improve and support our immune system.
+Most of us are constantly on the lookout for ways to improve and Support our immune systems.

 Yes, the immune system is our foremost ally when it comes to getting rid of foreign invaders — such as viruses, infections, and bacteria — but this incredibly complicated network of organs, white blood cells, antibodies, the complement system, and the lymphatic system (to name just a few components) requires the appropriate nutrition and care to remain balanced and functioning.

-When it comes to boosting your immune system, one of the most well-known natural agents in vitamin C!
+When it comes to boosting your immune system, one of the most well-known natural agents is vitamin C!